nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * When importing a built-in Python module, use try/except when importing modules.
 	* Try importing Python 2 names as Python 3 name, switching to Python 3 version when Python 2 module is not found or renamed.
 	* See NVDA source code for implementation steps.
+	* This is for work prior to transition.
+During transition, Python 3 import should be attempted first.
+* Issues should be labeled as "python 3".
 * Pull requests should be based on master branch unless specified by lead developers.
 * Try using branch name of the form "py3*" where "*" denotes Python 3 feature e.g. py3socketserver for changes to socket server module.
 * If working with built-in Python modules, be sure to test your code via Python 2.7 and 3.7 interpreter before making changes to NVDA source code.